Drumshtick/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
-Demos Sass, cookies and bcrypts with mocha and chai for testing.
+Demos Sass, cookies and bcrypt with mocha and chai for testing.

 ## Final Product